-In addition to the internal QA performed by Jefferson Lab's Radiation Control Department, independent assessments are performed by the Quality Assurance & Continuous Improvement Department, the DOE Site Office, regulatory agencies such as the EPA and Virginia Department of Environmental Quality, and oversight groups within DOE.
-No QA concerns regarding environmental sampling protocols or results were noted in 2018.
+In addition to the internal QA performed by Jefferson Lab's Environment, Safety, and Health Division, independent assessments are performed by Performance Assurance, the DOE Site Office, regulatory agencies such as the EPA and Virginia Department of Environmental Quality, and oversight groups within DOE.
+No QA concerns regarding environmental sampling protocols or results were noted in 2019.

-An independent laboratory (James R. Reed & Associates) collected most of 2018's VPDES and HRSD permit-required water samples.
-Other samples that involve radionuclide analysis, including some required by the HRSD permit, are collected by the ESH&Q Division and analyzed in Jefferson Lab's radiological analysis lab (RAL).
+An independent laboratory (James R. Reed & Associates) collected most of 2019's VPDES and HRSD permit-required water samples.
+Other samples that involve radionuclide analysis, including some required by the HRSD permit, are collected by the ES&H Division and analyzed in Jefferson Lab's radiological analysis lab (RAL).
 Eberline Services performed all subcontracted radiological analyses.
 James R. Reed is a Virginia Environmental Laboratory Accreditation Program (VELAP) certified facility as administered by the Virginia Division of Consolidated Laboratory Services (DCLS).
 The DCLS administers the certification/accreditation program and conducts inspections of environmental laboratories to ensure consistency with the National Environmental Laboratory Accreditation Program (NELAP).

-Samples collected by external analytical laboratories are analyzed for radiological (and non-radiological) attributes using standard EPA-approved analytical procedures.
+Samples collected by external analytical laboratories are analyzed for radiological (and nonradiological) attributes using standard EPA-approved analytical procedures.
 Both external facilities and Jefferson Lab have a continuing program of analytical laboratory QC.
-Participation in inter-laboratory crosschecks, analysis of various blanks, and replicate sampling and analysis verify data quality.
-ESH&Q Division staff and other responsible Jefferson Lab personnel review all analytical data for the samples analyzed under their subcontracts.
+Participation in interlaboratory crosschecks, analysis of various blanks, and replicate sampling and analysis verify data quality.
+ES&H Division staff and other responsible Jefferson Lab personnel review all analytical data for the samples analyzed under their subcontracts.
 The analytical results are reviewed relative to the accompanying QA/QC results and compared with regulatory limits for acceptability.
 These reviews include inspection of chain-of-custodies, sample stewardship, sample handling and transport, and sampling protocols.
 When applicable to the analysis requested, analytical labs must be appropriately certified.